VitailOG/uploader/Readme.md

   export ACCESS_KEY=<Your-ACCESS_KEY>
 ```

-⚠️ You must create bucket and set permissions for it, name bucket = upload_name in services/s3/S3Uploader
+⚠️ You must create bucket and set permissions for it, name bucket = AWS_BUCKET in services/s3/S3Uploader